In this tutorial today, I’m going to show you how I would make a very simple trap beat in Garageband.

 6) Creating the Bass with 808s/Deep Sub Bass Synth

 In Garageband, you basically have a couple of different options for writing a bass-line using stock plug-ins and software instruments.
-We have Boutique 808s as well as the Deep Sub Bass synthesizer.
+We have Boutique 808s, 808 Bass, as well as the Deep Sub Bass synthesizer.

-I’ll typically create one bass-line with an instrument and then copy and paste it into another software instrument track, just to see which one sounds better, the Deep Sub Bass, or the Boutique 808.
+I’ll typically create one bass-line with an instrument and then copy and paste it into another software instrument track, just to see which one sounds better, the Deep Sub Bass, 808 Bass, or the Boutique 808, however, these days, I’ll use Initial Audio’s 808 Studio II Synth from Plugin Boutique instead which is probably the best 808 plugin I’ve used.

 Remember above when I said that we used a C Minor chord for the main foundation of the song?